 You cannot invest in the following assets, as they represent a prohibited transaction per the IRS.

-- Collectibles like wine, art, classic cars, baseball cards, beanie babies, antiques, rugs, gems, and metals not described or approved under 31 USC Section 5112.
+- Collectibles like wine, art, classic cars, baseball cards, beanie babies, antiques, rugs, gems, and metals are not described or approved under 31 USC Section 5112.

 - Coins and metals that are not approved by the IRS, or meeting purity requirements.